 Dr. Sadeghi is originally from Iran and received his initial medical training at the Tehran University of Medical Sciences.
 As an internal medicine faculty at UT Houston, he became interested in cancer care and completed his fellowship in Hematology-Oncology at the University of Texas Southwestern Medical Center.
-Dr. Sadeghi brings to UTSW a strong background in breast medical oncology, malignant hematology, and medical education.
-He currently specializes in breast cancer and hematologic malignancies.
+Dr. Sadeghi brings to UTSW a strong background in malignant hematology, breast medical oncology, and medical education.
+He currently specializes in hematologic malignancies and breast cancer.
 His clinical practice emphasizes patient and family-centered care.

 - Medical School

 - Tehran University of Medical Sciences Medical School (1999)

 - University of Texas Medical School Department of Medicine (2005), Internal Medicine

 - University of Texas Medical School Department of Medicine (2007), Internal Medicine

 - University of Texas School of Public Health (2010), Epidemiology

 - UT Southwestern Medical Center Hema Onco Fellowship (2013), Hematology & Oncology